Salience Model to Classify Project Stakeholders

 - Dependent : Stakeholders with high urgency and high legitimacy but low power

-Definitive stakeholders are the stakeholders with two all of the 3 attributes.
+Definitive stakeholders are the stakeholders with two of the 3 attributes.
 They are treated with high salience.
 They can also be defined as core stakeholders.
 They have high power, high urgency, and high legitimacy.
+Therefore you must give the highest priority to them because this group has all the attributes.

+Stakeholder management plays a key role in the success of a project.
+If you do not fulfill your stakeholder’s requirements, your project will not be accomplished.
+Because project management is subject to manage stakeholders and their requirements.
 There are four models recommended by the PMBOK Guide.
-However the Salience Model is quite helpful for defining and classifying stakeholders.
+However, the Salience Model is quite helpful for defining and classifying stakeholders.
 The salience model depends on three parameters; power, legitimacy, and urgency.
-Understanding and using this model gives a point of view for stakeholder management.
+Understanding and using this model gives a point of view for effective stakeholder management.
+However, the salience model is time-consuming compared with the other three methods.
+Like other methods, expert bias can significantly affect classifications.